joseph-flinn/site/data/posts/0030-sd-pr-review-part-2.md

-!! title: PR Review Delays - FLow Diagram with Delays !! slug: sd-pr-review-part-2
+!! title: PR Review Delays - Flow Diagram with Delays !! slug: sd-pr-review-part-2
 !! published: 2024-02-26
 !! description: Part two of an exercise of System Dynamics to solve a problem with delays in our PR review process.